 GABRA6 (Gamma-Aminobutyric Acid Type A Receptor Subunit Alpha6) is one of the genes in 5q34 (chr5:160500001-169000000) which was listed as one of the 42 genome-wide significant loci associated with dyslexia.
 I have a GABRA6 intronic variant listed in my Dyslexia GWAS blog post.

 I have a DRD4 (Dopamine Receptor D4) 5 Prime Untranslated Region (5'UTR) Promoter variant that I inherited from my mother that is reported in ClinVar as Uncertain Significance for hereditary ADHD.
-It doesn't have a disease allele frequency of less than 5% which is the maximum that I use for ADHD, and so I did not include the variant in my list of potential comorbid Dyslexia-ADHD risk factors.
-It has a disease allele frequency of less than 10% which is the maximum that I use for Dyslexia, and so it could be a potential risk factor for Dyslexia as well as an indicator of novelty seeking personality.
+It has a condition allele frequency of more than 5% which is the maximum that I use for ADHD, and so I did not include the variant in my list of potential comorbid Dyslexia-ADHD risk factors.
+It has a condition allele frequency of less than 10% which is the maximum that I use for Dyslexia, and so it could be a potential risk factor for Dyslexia as well as an indicator of novelty seeking personality.

 https://neurodivergence.blogspot.com/2024/01/the-drd4-dopamine-receptor-d4-gene.html